r3muxd/MonoGame/Documentation/tutorials/ProgrammingGuide.md

 # Writing Game Code

-This section describes how to use XNA Game Studio and the XNA Framework to develop games for Windows Phone.
+This section describes how to use MonoGame to develop games.

 # In This Section

 [Initializing, Updating, and Exiting a Game](ApplicationModel.md)

-The XNA Framework [Game Class](T_Microsoft_Xna_Framework_Game.md) provides a game loop for initializing, updating and exiting a game.
+The MonoGame [Game Class](T_Microsoft_Xna_Framework_Game.md) provides a game loop for initializing, updating and exiting a game.

 [Displaying Graphics](Graphics.md)

-Describes using XNA graphics for rendering 2D and 3D graphics.
+Describes using MonoGame graphics for rendering 2D and 3D graphics.

 [Responding to User Input](Input.md)